-Chorionic villus sampling (CVS) is a procedure that is carried out during pregnancy to diagnose or exclude various chromosome or genetic conditions in the unborn developing baby.
-A very small sample of tissue from a part of the developing placenta, called chorionic villi, is taken.
-The cells of the chorionic villi contain the exact same genetic material (chromosomes and DNA) as the cells of the developing baby.
-So, tests can be done on the placental tissue in the laboratory to look at the genetic make-up of the developing baby.
+Chorionic villus sampling (CVS) is a procedure that is carried out during pregnancy to diagnose or exclude various chromosome or genetic conditions in your unborn developing baby.
+A very small sample of tissue is taken from a part of the developing afterbirth (placenta), called chorionic villi.
+The cells of the chorionic villi contain the exact same genetic material (chromosomes and DNA) as the cells of your developing baby.
+So, tests can be done on the sample in the laboratory to look at the genetic make-up of your developing baby.

-CVS is usually carried out by passing a fine needle through the skin of your tummy (abdomen) and into your womb (uterus) to take the sample of the placenta.
+CVS is usually carried out by passing a fine needle through the skin of your tummy (abdomen) and into your womb (uterus) to take the sample of the afterbirth (placenta).
 This is known as transabdominal CVS.
-Sometimes, because of the position of your uterus or the position of the placenta, transabdominal CVS may not be possible.
+Sometimes, because of the position of your womb or the position of your afterbirth, transabdominal CVS may not be possible.
 CVS can also be performed by passing a fine plastic tube or biopsy forceps through the neck of your womb (your cervix).
 This is known as transcervical CVS.

 CVS is a diagnostic test.
 In most cases it tells you for certain whether or not your baby has a particular condition.
-Contrast this with a screening test in pregnancy (for example, blood tests and/or ultrasound screening tests for Down's syndrome).
-Screening tests give you a risk estimate (that is, they tell you whether it is LIKELY) that the baby has a certain condition.
+Compare this with a screening test in pregnancy (for example, blood tests and/or ultrasound screening tests for Down's syndrome).
+Screening tests give you a risk estimate (that is, they tell you whether it is likely or unlikely) that the baby has a certain condition.
 They do not give you a definite 'yes' or 'no' answer.
 If you have a screening test that shows a high risk of a certain condition, you will usually be offered a diagnostic test.

 An alternative diagnostic test to CVS is amniocentesis.
-Briefly, amniocentesis involves taking a sample of the amniotic fluid surrounding the developing baby inside your uterus.
+Briefly, amniocentesis involves taking a sample of the fluid that surrounds your developing baby inside your womb (uterus).
 This fluid contains the baby's cells and so examination of the fluid allows genetic testing of the baby.
 Amniocentesis is carried out after 15 weeks of pregnancy.
-(See separate leaflet called Amniocentesis for more details.)
+See separate leaflet called Amniocentesis for more details.

 Why are pregnant women offered chorionic villus sampling?

-You are not required to have CVS if offered.
+You do not have to have CVS if offered.
 It is a choice that you can make.
 You should discuss the test fully with your doctor, including the potential risks or complications, before you decide whether or not to go ahead.

 Other reasons why CVS may be offered during pregnancy include:

-- If you have previously had a baby with a chromosome or genetic condition.
+- If you have previously had a baby with a chromosomal or genetic condition.

 - If you have, or your partner has, a genetic disorder, or are carriers for a genetic disorder that could be passed on to the baby.
 Examples include sickle cell anaemia, thalassaemia, cystic fibrosis or Duchenne muscular dystrophy.